Hiawatha (Milwaukee Road trains): Amtrak

 Under Amtrak, which assumed control of most intercity passenger rail service in the United States on May 1, 1971, the Hiawatha name survived in two forms.
 The first was a Chicago–Milwaukee–Minneapolis service, known simply as the Hiawatha.
 This would be renamed the Twin Cities Hiawatha, then extended to Seattle and renamed the North Coast Hiawatha.
 This service ended in 1979.
+In 2024, Amtrak reinstated Chicago–Milwaukee–St. Paul service with the Borealis.

 The second was a Chicago–Milwaukee corridor known as the Hiawatha Service (as opposed to Hiawatha).
 Although Amtrak had retained Chicago–Milwaukee service during the transition, it did not name these trains until October 29, 1972.
 At this time both Hiawatha and Hiawatha Service could be found on the same timetable.
-Amtrak used a variety of names for this service between 1976–1989 before returning to the Hiawatha Service brand, which remains today and continues to use the Milwaukee Road's (now Canadian Pacific and in-name-only subsidiary Soo Line Railroad) route between Chicago and Milwaukee.
+Amtrak used a variety of names for this service between 1976–1989 before returning to the Hiawatha Service brand, which remains somewhat in use today and continues to use the Milwaukee Road's (now Canadian Pacific and in-name-only subsidiary Soo Line Railroad) route between Chicago and Milwaukee.

+Legacy

+The All Aboard!
+20th Century American Trains series of postage stamps from the United States Postal Service commemorated a Hiawatha train pulled by an F7-class 4-6-4 locomotive.